vsantiago113/PrimeAPIClient/README.md

 ```

 ## Usage
-the argument "method" must be specify every time.
+The argument "method" must be specify every time.

 #### Default arguments and attributes
 ```python